MetPX/sarracenia/docs/source/Reference/sr3_post.1.rst

 integrity <method>[,<value>]
 ----------------------------

-All file posts include a checksum.
+All file notification messages include a checksum.
 The *sum* option specifies how to calculate the it.
 It is a comma separated string.
 Valid Integrity methods are ::

          cod,x      - Calculate On Download applying x